5 Questions to Ask Your Jeweler When Buying an Engagement Ring

 Engagement ring shopping is stressful.
 You've dreamt about your perfect engagement ring and you think you have a pretty good idea in your head.
 Then you come face-to-face with the near endless options and you're back at square one.

-To prepare for the buying experience, arm yourself with these five questions to ask your jeweler when engagement ring shopping.
+To prepare for the buying experience, arm yourself with these five questions to ask your jeweler when buying a diamond ring.

-Questions to Ask When Buying an Engagement ring
+Questions to Ask When Buying a Diamond Ring

 1. What are the 4Cs of this diamond?

 If you're interested in a traditional diamond, the 4Cs (cut, color, clarity, and carat weight) are an essential starting point in diamond education.
 Your jeweler should explain each characteristic to you and help you understand the scales for each.